Serviceberry

 Highlights

 You can plant a small tree with edible berries that taste like a cross between a blueberry and a raspberry.
 And not only that—it’s gorgeous year-round.
 In the spring, the tree is one of the earliest to flower with heavenly white bunches of delicate flowers.
 Enjoy snacking on its fruit in the summer.
 In the fall, its leaves turn fiery shades of orange and red.
 Serviceberries are so pretty—they are great for high-profile places like front yards.
-Why are serviceberries not everywhere?
-Scroll on for planting tips!
+With around 30 species of serviceberry native to North America you have to ask: why are they not everywhere?
+Scroll on for planting tips.

 Amelanchier genus